Nagathejas-M-S/Cube-Calculator-User-Space-and-Kernel-Space-Implementation/README.md

 Linux Kernel Headers: Needed to build the kernel module.
 ### Compiling and Running
 #### User-Space Program
-Compile the cube.c file using GCC: bash
+Compile the cube.c file using GCC:
-Copy code
 gcc -o cube cube.c
 Run the program:
-bash
-Copy code
 ./cube
 #### Kernel-Space Module
-Compile the kernel module using the provided Makefile: bash
+Compile the kernel module using the provided Makefile:
-Copy code
 make
 Insert the kernel module:
-bash
-Copy code
 sudo insmod cube_kernal.ko
-Check the kernel log to see the output: bash
+Check the kernel log to see the output:
-Copy code
 dmesg | tail -n 10
 Remove the kernel module:
-bash
-Copy code
 sudo rmmod cube_kernal

 ## Code Explanation